 Does your school have certain locations that seem to attract chaos?
-Consider organizing your rubric by area: give each location a set of specific behavior expectations.
+Consider organizing your Behavior Rubric by area: give each location a set of specific behavior expectations.
 Here are some examples of location-based categories and behaviors:

 This structure is accessible and easy to understand, especially for younger grades.
 But it could also be limited since each expectation is tied to a specific location.
 Teachers may need to offer extra encouragement to keep that line in a single file when students cross from the hallway into the auditorium.

 Are you hosting events where Houses compete with one another?
-Consider a section of your rubric where a House is awarded with points for winning those competitions:
+Consider a section of your Behavior Rubric where a House is awarded with points for winning those competitions:

-Does your behavior matrix account for students demonstrating varying levels of a specific skill?
+Does your Behavior Rubric account for students demonstrating varying levels of a specific skill?
 If you would like to recognize a student who has gone above and beyond a behavior expectation, try a category with various point amounts attributed to the same skill: